WHO ARE THE AHMADIYYA?

 It should also be remembered that the clergy’s collection of scriptures is completely worthless and even embarrassing.
 They whimsically declare some books to be divine and others to be forged (p.10 “Fountain of Christianity“).

 The New Testament is not embarrassing.
-Rather, it is Mirza Ghulam Ahmad’s claim that Paul was “crucified by the king, and thus he met his end” (“Fountain of Christianity“, 54).
-Paul was a Roman citizen and therefore would not have been crucified.
+Rather, it is Mirza Ghulam Ahmad’s claim that the following is a “purer” and “holier” gospel,

 “Another incredible fact is that the ancient book of Yuz Asaf5 (which most English scholars believe to have been published before the birth of Jesus), and which has been translated in all European countries, is so similar to the Gospels that many of their passages are identical.
 The parables used by the Gospels are also found word for word in this book.
 Even if the person reading it were so ignorant as to be practically blind, he would still be convinced that the Gospels have been borrowed from the same book.
 Some people, including some English scholars, believe that this book belongs to Gautama Buddha, and that it was originally in Sanskrit and was later translated into other languages.
 If this is true, the Gospels would lose all their credibility and Jesus would be considered a plagiarist in all his teachings—God forbid.
 The book is available for everyone to see.
 My own opinion, however, is that this book is Jesus’ own Gospel which was written during his journey to India.
 I have proved with many arguments that it is indeed the Gospel of Jesus, and is purer and holier than the other Gospels” (pp.9-10 “Fountain of Christianity“).